HIba9201/Golden/README.md

-# hiba9201.github.io
+# Golden-layout-page-making

-First try in HTML coding
+First try in HTML+CSS+(little bit)JS coding with this layout found in some YouTube tutorial